 The diploma is awarded upon successful completion of all five certificates.
 You do not need to enroll in the diploma program to take an individual certificate course.

 We are now accepting applications on a rolling basis.
-There will be a maximum of 20 students per class.

 The Diplomate Class at Rocky Mountain National Park

 We will award three $900 scholarships to exceptional applicants who can attest to need (see application details below).

 $500 refundable deposit is required with your application.
 The final